riley-paul/personal-website/src/content/projects/weather-stations.md

 Function run as a CRON job for fetching weather data from the Weather Underground API, summarizing that data using Pandas and distributing it using the Gmail API.

-Each function of the script is written in the most appropriate language for the job.
-Python is used for data manipulation and NodeJS is used for interfacing with APIs and generating HTML from templates.
+In 2023 I rewrite the codebase in Typscript to take advantage of the strong typing and the excellent Handlbar HTML templating engine.
+This allowed me to make the script substantially more robust and greatly reduce the frequency of errors.

 ## Outcome

-As a result of this greatly enhanced weather data, my employer was able to get multi-million dollar change order requests approved.
+As a result of this substantially more detail weather record, my employer was able to get multi-million dollar change order requests approved.
+Additionally, the dailt weather report has been instrumental in planning workfronts to avoid causing environmental damage.